Sam Mussabini: Legacy and honours

 Mussabini's success at the 1924 Olympics was portrayed in the film Chariots of Fire in which Mussabini is played by Ian Holm.
-After filming, Ian Holm exchanged letters with living relatives of Mussabini concerned about accuracy.
+After filming, Holm exchanged letters with living relatives of Mussabini concerned about accuracy.

 His trainees won further medals at the 1928 Olympic Games after his death.

 In 1998, the Mussabini Medal was created, to celebrate the contribution of coaches of UK performers who have achieved outstanding success on the world stage.

 In 2011, Sam Mussabini was inducted into the England Athletics Hall of Fame.

 English Heritage installed a blue plaque at 84 Burbage Road, Herne Hill, on 11 July 2012.
 The house was Mussabini's home from 1911 until about 1916 and backs on to the Herne Hill Stadium, where he worked as a cycling and athletics coach from the 1890s until his death and trained several medal-winning Olympic athletes, including the young Harold Abrahams.
-The plaque was unveiled by Lord Terence Higgins, who competed in the 1948 and 1952 Olympics, and Ben Cross who played Abrahams in the film Chariots of Fire.
+The plaque was unveiled by Lord Terence Higgins, who competed in the 1948 and 1952 Olympics, and Ben Cross, who played Abrahams in the film Chariots of Fire.

-Quote

-"Only think of two things – the gun and the tape.
+Mussabini was quoted as saying, "Only think of two things – the gun and the tape.
 When you hear the one, just run like hell until you break the other."